bluepartners/Manifesto/README.md

-# Jaguar28 Manifesto: 9 points for rewriting the relation between companies and tech professionals.
+# Our Manifesto: 9 points for rewriting the relation between companies and tech professionals.

 ![](https://cdn-images-1.medium.com/max/800/1*bqgiR018SkKeejcLGwtbGQ.png)